coozoo/cactiJMXmonitor/README.md

 ### Create Device and Graphs

 IMPORTANT: Navigate to "Console"->"Configuration"->"Settings" and at the far bottom disable "Enable Automatic Graph Creation".
-Otherwise you will get a lot of data sources for one device which intended to be the only one.
+Otherwise you will get a lot of data sources for one device which intended to be the only one (even in this case it can fail see below).

-Navigate To "Console"->"Create"->"New Device"
+1. Navigate To "Console"->"Create"->"New Device"

-Select "JMX - Device (Java9+)" and fill all other required data as wish.
+2. Select "JMX - Device (Java9+)" and fill all other required data as wish.

-After successfull Device creation go to "Console"->"Create"->"New Graph" and select just created device from "Device" dropdown.
+3. After successfull Device creation go to "Console"->"Create"->"New Graph" and select just created device from "Device" dropdown.

-Mark Select All (or better switch graphs what you need) check box at the top of table and press create.
+4. Mark Select All (or better switch graphs what you need) check box at the top of table and press create.

-Now the most annoying part:
+**Now the most annoying part:**

 Insert IP and port for each graph... in case of select all you need to do that 24*2 times...
 And press Create..